wyatt-feng/CS305-23S-Assignment1/README.md

 If you still have any questions about this assignment, FTP protocol, or CS305, you are welcome to contact me through QQ or Email.

+The source code of the testing script is uploaded.

 **Mar.
 28, 2023**:
 1. Section "If you cannot capture packets in WSL..."